|The Top 10 Hikes in Great Smoky Mountains National Park|

 Abrams Falls - Although Abrams Falls is only 20 feet high, the large volume of water rushing over the sandstone cliff more than makes up for its lack of height.
 In fact, Abrams Falls is the most voluminous waterfall in the park, easily making this the most scenic waterfall in the Smokies.
 As a result, the moderate 5.2-mile roundtrip hike to the waterfall is one of the more popular hikes in the Great Smoky Mountains.

 The Jump-off - After a long steep climb from the parking lot your effort will be amply rewarded with outstanding views on either side of the ridge traversed by the Appalachian Trail.
 Swing onto the spur trail and head up to the Jump-Off for even better views.
 The Jump-Off sits atop a 1000-foot cliff on the northeastern side of Mt.
 Kephart.
-With spectacular views of the central and eastern Smokies, this is an excellent place for a quiet picnic lunch.
+With spectacular views of the Smokies, this is an excellent place for a quiet picnic lunch.

 Charlies Bunion - A long steep climb from the parking lot quickly leaves most of the crowds behind.
 Eventually you'll reach a long stretch of trail that traverses a ridge where you'll be hovering around an altitude of roughly 6000 feet.
 Being at the highest point along this narrow ridge, with views on either side of the trail, you'll feel like you're walking along the spine of the Appalachians.